pac4j/play-pac4j/README.md

 </p>

 The `play-pac4j` project is an **easy and powerful security library for Play framework v2 web applications and web services** which supports authentication and authorization, but also logout and advanced features like CSRF protection.
 It can work with Deadbolt.
-It's based on Play 2.8 (Scala v2.12 or v2.13) and on the **[pac4j security engine](https://github.com/pac4j/pac4j) v4**.
+It's based on Play 2.8 (Scala v2.12 or v2.13) and on the **[pac4j security engine](https://github.com/pac4j/pac4j) v5**.
 It's available under the Apache 2 license.

-Several versions of the library are available for the different versions of the Play framework:
+Several versions of the library are available depending on the version of the Play framework:

 | Play version | pac4j version | play-pac4j version
 |--------------|---------------|-------------------